 The use of saturated salts, as shown in Table 1, was used to keep relative humidity stable.
 Saturated salt slurries were created by mixing more than the soluble amount of salt with distilled water to achieve and maintain the correct relative humidity.
 The desiccators were prepared by putting the saturated salt slurry on the bottom and using wire gauze to lift the sample above the slurry after the saturated salt slurries were made.
 For each relative humidity, one desiccator was used.
-100 grams of samples were weighed and placed on the wire gauze inside the desiccator in a disposable plastic sample holder.
-The desiccators were put at room temperature after the lids were secured with a tight seal and each sample was taken for analysis after 1, 30, 60, and 90 days.
+100 grams of samples were weighed and placed on the wire gauze inside the desiccators were put at room temperature after the lids were secured with a tight seal and each sample was taken for analysis after 1, 30, 60, and 90 days.